-5. ESTABLISHMENT OF A COMMITTEE TO MONITOR ANY DEBT TO BE WRITTEN OFF
+6. ESTABLISHMENT OF A COMMITTEE TO MONITOR ANY DEBT TO BE WRITTEN OFF

-- 6.1 Council will establish and appoint a "Debt Write Off Committee" in terms of Section 79 of the Municipal Structures Act 117 of 1998, to monitor the implementation of this Policy. - 6.2 The above Committee will meet at least quarterly to receive and review a report from the Accounting Officer containing full details of any actions taken by officials with respect to this Policy, and to consider any circumstances not covered by this Policy. - 6.3.
+- 6.1 Council will establish and appoint a "Debt Write Off Committee" in terms of Section 79 of the Municipal Structures Act 117 of 1998, to monitor the implementation of this Policy. - 6.2 The Committee must consist of at least six (6) members of the Economic Cluster Portfolio.
+The Chief Financial Officer and the Revenue Manager become permanent members of the committee. - 6.3 The above Committee will meet at least quarterly to receive and review a report from the Accounting Officer containing full details of any actions taken by officials with respect to this Policy, and to consider any circumstances not covered by this Policy. - 6.3.
 The quorum for the Committee shall be 50% of the members plus one. - 6.4.
 Formal minutes of Committee meetings must be prepared and submitted to Council.

-6. DELEGATIONS OF WRITE - OFFS TO THE ACCOUNTING OFFICER
+7. DELEGATIONS OF WRITE - OFFS

-- 7.1 The Accounting Officer will, after thorough review of any applications in terms of this Policy, be delegated to write off any amounts to the maximum of:- - 7.1.2 in the case of a household consumer an amount of R100-00 (excluding interest and penalties) per submission; and - 7.1.3 in the case of a business consumer an amount of R200-00 (excluding interest and penalties) per submission.
+- 7.1 The Chief Financial Officer and the Accounting Officer will, after thorough review of any submission in terms of this Policy, be delegated to write off any amounts to the maximum of: - - 7.1.1 The Chief Financial Officer will be delegated: - (i) in the case of a household consumer an amount of R100-00 (excluding interest and penalties) per submission; and - (11) in the case of a business consumer an amount of R200-00 (excluding interest and penalties) per submission.